 Connection(s) of a Statement Module

-If you would like to send the end user directly to the next bot message without receiving any user input, mark the checkbox “Don’t wait for the user’s input, just evaluate the Connections”.
+If you'd like to send the end user directly to the next bot message without taking into account any user input, mark the checkbox “Don’t wait for the user’s input, just evaluate the Connections”.
 This requires a connection to be defined because the end user can never be sent to a random Module (explained further below).

-Create a new connection by clicking on the button “Add Connection”.
+Create a new connection by selecting the button “Add Connection”.
 The default connection that appears must then be adjusted in accordance with the next desired steps of the chatbot conversation.
 This is where conditions and actions come in.

-If you want additional information, you can read more about a Module's connections.
+If you want additional information, read more about a Module's connections.

-The last line defines the action that will be taken if the condition is fulfilled, i.e. to which next Module the bot should go.
+The last line defines the action that will be taken once any defined conditions are fulfilled, such as to which next Module the bot should go.
 If no conditions are defined, the bot will go to the next defined Module without checking any conditions.

 Delete the condition by clicking on the trash icon to the right of the condition.
 The connection will then appear as a fallback, and you can choose which Module to send the end user to.

-Again, please note that you must tick the checkbox "Don’t wait for the user’s input, just evaluate the Connections” to enable the user to be sent directly to the designated Module.
+Again, please note that you must tick the checkbox "Don’t wait for the user’s input, just evaluate the Connections” if you want the user to be directly sent to a designated Module.
 However, keep in mind that conditions are usually defined since the flow of a human-like conversation includes the user's input.

 Define a Fallback